aeshmann/ESP32-NTP-CLI-TEL-v3SBL/README.md

 - WiFi scanner;
 - Ability to add any other functions invoked from the **CLI**
 - Command list avaliable by entering "help" command
+- Command line supports args (separated by any count of spaces)

 #### Libraries